CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 the `Environment` annotations might be being added by JarMerger? like fabric has a little library for merging jars (maybe in stitch)

 Adding Gradle tasks to the project in `afterEvaluate`: Yes, it's possible.
-So this is handy if the name and number of tasks depends on the settings in LoomGradleExtension
+So this is handy if the name and number of tasks depends on the settings in LoomGradleExtension. `create` calls the configuration closure right away, but `register` doesn't call the closure until Gradle has worked out the task graph.
+You can still, say, create a task then add it as a dependency of another task, when you use `register`.
+For registering dynamic numbers of tasks there's also the "rule" system.
+You can't create anonymous tasks... every task needs to be identified by a name